-In Washington state, divorce is formally known as "dissolution of marriage."
-Rather than "plaintiff" and "defendant," the parties in a Washington divorce are called "petitioner" (the spouse asking for the divorce) and respondent (the spouse that responds to the request for divorce).
+In Washington state, divorce is referred to as a "dissolution of marriage," and the parties are called "petitioner" (the spouse asking for the divorce) and respondent (the spouse that responds to the request for divorce).

 Washington is an exclusively no-fault state.
-The only permissible "ground" or reason for divorce is that the marriage is "irretrievably broken."
+The only permissible ground or reason for divorce is that the marriage is irretrievably broken, which means there is no chance the spouses will reconcile.
 Unlike other states, which allow fault-based divorce complaints, Washington does not permit divorcing couples to assign blame or get into all the reasons why the marriage broke down.

-To file for divorce in Washington, either you or your spouse must be a state resident.
+To file for divorce in Washington, either you or your spouse must be resident of the state.
 State law doesn't require you to live in Washington for any specific length of time.
 As long as you or your spouse has established residency, you can file for divorce within the state.

 In addition to the Petition for Dissolution of Marriage, Washington law also requires the following:

 When you have assembled the necessary forms, you must next file them in the appropriate county.
 Washington law allows you to file in either your home county or the county in which your ex resides.

-After you have filed your forms, state law requires you to "serve" them on the opposing side.
-"Service of process" provides the other party with a copy of all divorce forms and gives him or her a chance to respond.
+After you have filed your forms, state law requires you to serve them on them on your spouse.
+"Service of process" provides your spouse with a copy of all divorce forms and gives him or her a chance to respond.
 To accomplish proper service, you can hire a professional process server or pay for the sheriff to deliver the papers.